-The Portuguese Program at The University of Texas at Arlington is dedicated to the study of the language, literature, and culture of Brazil, Protugal, and other countries where the language is spoken.
+The Portuguese Program at The University of Texas at Arlington is dedicated to the study of the language, literature, culture, and business environments of Portuguese-speaking Countries.
 Students have the opportunity to progress toward oral and written linguistic competence in Portuguese and to study Portuguese communication within its cultural context.

 Course offerings reflect a conscious effort to accommodate the needs of both non-native and heritage speakers, and to provide a comprehensive study of the language within its cultural traditions for greater international understanding.

 Dr. Márcia Kuusisto, Licensed Court Interpreter, was born, raised, and formally educated in Brazil.
 She teaches our Portuguese courses.

 Pre-Health, Pre-law, Science & Engineering Majors will expand their unique ‘leading edge’, and stand out from the crowd by taking Portuguese classes.

 Portuguese is 1 of the 5 critical languages.
 It is relevant to students interested in Anthropology, Business, Brazilian Culture, Diplomacy, History, International Relations, Language, Literature, Web Localization, and Translation.

 Students interested in the cultures of the Portuguese-speaking Countries should check out the Portuguese Club, which meets regularly.